 Reporting entity: For financial reporting purposes, in conformance with GAAP, the Board includes all organizations for which it is considered financially accountable.
 The members of the Board also appoint the Board of Directors of Cedarwood Residential, Inc., which is exempt from taxation under Internal Revenue Code Section 501(c)(2).
-Accordingly, Cedarwoods Residential, Inc. has been included as a blended component unit of the Board under provisions of Governmental Accounting Standards Board Statement No. 61, The Financial Reporting Entity: Omnibus an Amendment of GASB Statements No. 14 and No. 34.
+Accordingly, Cedarwoods Residential, Inc. has been included as a blended component unit of the Board in accordance with GASB.